Budapestby VisitCity Guides

 Currency Exchange Offices

-The most favorable exchange rates are typically found at dedicated currency exchange offices in the city center.
-Look for offices along Tram Line 4-6 on the Pest side, which includes four interconnected boulevards: József körút, Erzsébet körút, Teréz körút, and Széchenyi István körút.
-Quality exchange offices can also be found in shopping malls throughout the city.
+You'll get the best exchange rates at currency exchange offices in the city center.
+We recommend looking along Tram Line 4-6 on the Pest side.
+This includes four connected streets: József körút, Erzsébet körút, Teréz körút, and Széchenyi István körút.
+Shopping malls also have good exchange offices.

 Red sign reading 'CHANGE' with currency exchange flags displayed in window